 Download Cycles to find out which phase you're in, and learn how to sync your diet to your cycle through every phase:

-During your period, anti-inflammatory foods can help to reduce bloating and pain, as well as fighting fatigue.
+During your period, anti-inflammatory foods can help reduce bloating and pain, as well as fighting fatigue.
 That's why you'll want to choose foods rich in magnesium, Omega-3s, iron, fiber and protein to feel your best during this phase.

-What to eat: Dark chocolate, salmon, bananas, broccoli, tumuric, nuts and green leafy veggies.
+What to eat: Dark chocolate, salmon, bananas, broccoli, turmeric, nuts and green leafy veggies.
 Be sure to drink plenty of water to reduce bloating, and try chamomile tea to soothe cramps and help you get a better night's sleep.

 After your period, your follicular phase is marked by rising estrogen levels, which is why it's good to choose foods that assist in metabolizing estrogen.